DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/connect-to-testcafe-server-over-https.md

 ---
 # Connect to TestCafe Server over HTTPS

 TestCafe is a proxy-based testing tool.
 Browser requests are sent via the TestCafe proxy server to the tested website.
-All requests between the browser and TestCafe server are sent over the HTTP protocol.
+All requests between the browser and the TestCafe server are sent over the HTTP protocol.

 ![Connection Protocols](../../../images/proxy-connection-protocols.svg)